 The Pride is conveniently located near Lou Brock Sports Complex, Evans Commons, the field house, Harlen C. Hunter Stadium, J. Scheidegger Center for the Arts, and the Hyland Arena / training room.

 Housing applications for incoming freshmen for Fall 2019 are now available.
-Please note that currently only the 1st, 2nd, and 3rd floors of Flowers and Pfremmer hall are available for selection.
+Please note that currently the 1st and 2nd floors of Mathews, 1st and 2nd floors of Reynolds, and all floors in Pfremmer Hall and Flowers Hall are available for selection.
 More floors will be made available as these floors fill up.
 Access StarRez HERE.

 Freshman Residency Policy and FAQs